John-Nagle/ttyloopdriver/README.md

 kickback from T1 from getting back into the USB power supply.

 The AP2553W6 provides overload protection to the USB port.
+It first acts as a current limiter, and if the overload continues, it heats up, detects the overtemp condition, and cuts power.
 The CPC1510G solid state relays also provide current limiting, in case the printer output is shorted.
+A dead short across the output will not damage anything.

 When testing, an inductive load similar to a 4 Henry selector magnet must be attached to the printer jack.